5 must-have workplace zones to achieve optimal productivity

 Social zone

 A well-thought-out dining area, for example, will help employees chew over various topics.
-Margie Dimech, Employee Engagement Consultant at Radley Yeldar, says: “From putting the milk at the furthest point away from the supermarket check-out, to exiting via the gift shop, our physical environment is often designed to manipulate our behaviour.
-And these behavioural nudges can be used in office design too.
+Margie Dimech, Employee Engagement Consultant at Radley Yeldar, says: “From putting the milk at the furthest point away from the supermarket check-out to exiting via the gift shop, our physical environment is often designed to manipulate our behaviour.
+These behavioural nudges can be used in office design, too.
 If you want to break down silos, provide a shared casual space, like a refectory, to increase incidental social interaction.”

 Meetings zone

-With proper soundproofing, these rooms serve a variety of uses, making them essential, states Eugen Miropolski, Managing Director in Europe and the Pacific of co-working leaders WeWork.
-“Whether it is due to the nature of a client account, or to hold a sensitive conversation at work, ensuring the office has a private zone is crucial,” he says.
+With proper soundproofing, these rooms serve a variety of uses, making them essential, states Eugen Miropolski, Managing Director in Europe and the Pacific of co-working leaders at WeWork.
+“Whether it’s due to the nature of a client account or to hold a sensitive conversation at work, ensuring the office has a private zone is crucial,” Eugen says.

 Collaboration zone